aditya-raj/api_doc/docs/getting-started.rst

 Don't forget to join the `Votizen API Developer Group`_ to ask questions and share feedback about the Votizen API.
-Feedback and involvement from each and every developer is paramount for building an elegant, timeless API that everybody in developer community can benefit from.
+Feedback and involvement from each and every developer is paramount for building an elegant, timeless API that everybody in developer community can benefit from!

 .. _Votizen API Developer Group: http://groups.google.com/group/votizen-api